 Article 2 of the European Convention on Human Rights is the right to life and includes an obligation to hold an enhanced investigation into a person’s death in certain circumstances.
 An Article 2 compliant investigation is often vitally important in order to identify and learn from state failings, and an equally important way for bereaved families to ensure that the same failings are not repeated.

-In this free 1 hour webinar held on 7 January 2021, Anna Morris, Kate Stone and Christian Weaver from the GCN Inquests and Inquiries team discussed the development of the law on Article 2 as it relates to deaths in the community and the circumstances in which Article 2 might arguably be engaged.
+In this free webinar held on 7 January 2021, Anna Morris, Kate Stone & Christian Weaver from Garden Court North Chambers Inquests and Inquiries team discussed the development of the law on Article 2 as it relates to deaths in the community and the circumstances in which Article 2 might arguably be engaged.

 Anna specialises in civil liberties, human rights and private & public law claims involving public authorities.
 Her practice includes inquests, civil actions against the police, judicial review and international public law.
 Anna acts for bereaved families and claimants in private and public law proceedings.